Moving Forward: A conversation with Black educators about the future for Black students

 Learn more about the Katie Sample Series

 Dr. Stovall, a professor of African American Studies and Criminology, Law and Justice at the University of Illinois at Chicago, said he’d “get into trouble with his homies constantly” until he had a teacher who cared about him finally say, “Let’s just put it out in the street.
 Adults don’t have your best interests in mind.
 We’re here to prove them wrong!”
 Dr. Stovall has created an “eighth hour” for students to learn how to overcome the racial and legal barriers they face.
 He would like to see education as change and learning, not our current school system of order and compliance.
-He will join Lauretta Dawalo-Towns, whose letter for her Black students during COVID-19, is a powerful example of how educators can turn struggles students are facing into teachable moments that engage them in learning and inspire their best instincts.
+He joined Lauretta Dawalo-Towns, whose letter for her Black students during COVID-19, is a powerful example of how educators can turn struggles students are facing into teachable moments that engage them in learning and inspire their best instincts.

 - Gevonee Ford, director of NdCAD (the Network for the Development of Children of African Descent)